Kernel regression in high dimensions: Refined analysis beyond double descent: Numerical Results

 \section{Numerical Results}

-In this section, experiments are conducted to validate our theoretical results.
-Polynomial kernel of degree $3$ and Gaussian kernel are evaluated on (i) a synthetic dataset that satisfies our technical assumptions and (ii) a subset of the \emph{YearPredictionMSD} dataset \cite{chang2008libsvm} with 1,000 data samples and $d=90$, to study our derived error bounds for the bias and variance.
+In this section, experiments are conducted to validate our theoretical results\footnote{The source code of our implementation can be found in \url{http://www.lfhsgre.org}.}.
+Polynomial kernel of degree $3$ and Gaussian kernel are evaluated on 1) a synthetic dataset that satisfies our technical assumptions and 2) a subset of the \emph{YearPredictionMSD} dataset \cite{chang2008libsvm} with 1,000 data samples and $d=90$, to study our derived error bounds for the bias and variance.
 More experimental results can be found in Appendix~\ref{sec:appexp}.

 {\bf Eigenvalue decay equivalence:} Here we study the eigenvalue decay of the original polynomial/Gaussian kernel matrices and their linearization $\bm X \bm X^{\!\top}/d$ on the subset of \emph{YearPredictionMSD} dataset.
 Note that, polynomial kernels $k(\bm x, \bm x') := \left(1 + \langle \bm x, \bm x' \rangle/d \right)^p$ admit $\beta:= p$ independent of $\bm \Sigma_d$ (see in Table~\ref{tabkernels}), so we use the linearization $\beta \bm X \bm X^{\!\top}/d$ for this kernel.
 Results in Figure~\ref{fig-year-eig} demonstrate that, the original nonlinear kernels admit the same eigenvalue decay as $\bm X \bm X^{\!\top}/d$.
 More experimental results on various dataset can be found in Appendix~\ref{sec:appexpeig}.